Eligibility Requirements for Health Home Services and Continued Eligibility in the Health Home Program

 Health Homes Serving Adults (HHSA), Health Homes Serving Children (HHSC), and Care Management Agency (CMA) staff must receive training on protocols related to eligibility for enrollment and continued enrollment in the Health Home Program including, but not limited to:

-• Initial eligibility requirements and continued eligibility
+• Initial eligibility and continued eligibility requirements

 • Appropriateness criteria - selection and timeline requirements